The Subterranean Cities Of Cappadocia

 There are reputedly innumerable underground cities around Cappadocia spread over a radius of a hundred square miles!
 Only forty have been excavated so far, and of these just six are open to the public.

-A fascinating part of any Cappadocia itinerary, but don’t expect artwork and mosaic (the word cities did conjure that up for me) at least, not in the ones open to the public.
-And do not attempt it if you are claustrophobic
+A fascinating part of any Cappadocia itinerary, but don’t expect artwork and mosaic, at least not in the ones open to the public.
+And do not attempt it if you are the least bit claustrophobic.